The Sylvers: Members

-The tenth and youngest Sylvers sibling, Christopher Joseph Sylvers (1966–1985), never performed with the group.
+Christopher Joseph Sylvers (1966–1985), the youngest of the Sylvers siblings, never performed with the group.

 Career

-Shirley Mae Wyble and Leon Frank "Sonny" Sylvers married after meeting at Xavier University of Louisiana.
-They had ten children, and taught them to play music, sing and dance.
-Olympia "Olan", Leon and Charmaine, performed as the Little Angels, choosing mainly Caribbean Calypso–styled soul music.
-They appeared in several variety shows, charity shows, community events, and other public venues.
-One of the earliest events promoting the Sylvers was when the whole family appeared on the quiz game show "You Bet Your Life" with Groucho Marx.
+Shirley Mae Wyble and Leon Frank "Sonny" Sylvers married after meeting at Xavier University of Louisiana in New Orleans.
+They had ten children.
+They taught their children to play music, sing and dance.
+Olympia "Olan", Leon, and Charmaine performed as the Little Angels, choosing mainly Caribbean Calypso–styled soul music.
+The Sylvers appeared in several variety shows, charity shows, community events, and other public venues.
+One of the earliest events promoting the group was when the whole family appeared on the quiz game show "You Bet Your Life" with Groucho Marx.
 Soon after, Jonathan "James" joined the group, and the four of them continued to perform, gaining slight success.
 Appearing in several television shows, and media appearances.
 In the mid-1960s, they released recordings on Capitol Records.

 In the late 1960s, they added Edmund and Joseph Richard "Ricky" to the group.
 After signing a recording contract with MGM, the sextet changed their name from the Little Angels to the Sylvers and released three albums on the MGM/Pride label, titled simply The Sylvers, The Sylvers 2, and The Sylvers 3.
 Released between 1972 and 1974, these LPs offered soulful numbers written by Leon and produced by Jerry Butler (of the Impressions) and Keg Johnson.
-Four singles from these self-titled albums entered the Billboard R&B charts.
-The song "Fool's Paradise" reached number 14 on the R&B charts in the autumn of 1972.
+Four singles from the self-titled albums entered the Billboard R&B charts.
+The song "Fool's Paradise" reached No. 14 on the R&B charts in the autumn of 1972.
 The single featured Charmaine, Edmund, and Ricky as lead singers, backed by the harmonies of Olympia, Leon, and James.